 The next material I tried was shelf liner.
 I thought I was being really clever when I pick up a roll of this to try out, but it turned out not to be the best option (it was actually the worst of the things I tried).
 The texture of the liner left little indentations on the print.
 Which, not the end of the world, as you can always print another.
 But if you’re like me and you tend to move your photos around the house (sometimes to different frames over time), it’s not ideal to damage them in the frame.
 So I really don’t recommend this option.

 The last option I tried (which spoiler, was the best) was craft foam.
 You can buy sheets of this in the kids craft section of any big box craft store or even places like Walmart.
 This held the prints really secure but didn’t damage them.
 So this worked the best with the vintage wooden hangers I used.

 Here’s a quick little video we made of how to put these frames together—it’s super simple!

 I used crazy glue to secure the foam to the wood.
 And I used glue dots (which are acid-free) to adhere my prints to the poster board.

 Which brings me to the second thing I noticed about this project.
 After a couple days, my prints seemed to want to curl up a little on the bottom edges, opposite of the wooden hanger.
 It may be because here in southern Missouri where I live we’re moving into our summer months and it gets pretty humid.
 So if humidity is not an issue for you, you may not have this problem.
 But, if you do, I recommend reinforcing your prints with poster board before hanging.

 I really love the look of the prints with these hangers.
 And bonus points for being something I could put together in just an hour or so.
 But if you’re looking for something a little more advanced, no worries!
-You should try some of these projects: Floating Acrylic Frame DIY, Poster Hanger, or Wood Burned Photo Frames.
+You should try some of these projects: Floating Acrylic Frame DIY, Poster Hanger, 3 Ways to Update Floating Frames, or Wood Burned Photo Frames.
 Thanks for letting me share! xo.
 Emma